obriengareth/Overview/README.md

 ![Predictive Analytics](Ireland_CORVID_M2.gif)

-SIR Model of a generic pandemic across the Irish Population
+SIR Model of a generic pandemic across the Irish Population - worse case scenario with large Ro and no social distancing measures.

 Geophysical Imaging: The most recent tools for imaging are Reverse Time Migration (RTM) and